CGruich/RedoxFlow/README.md

 The agent generates simulation inputs and calculates redox potential from successful simulations but does not launch/manage simulations.
 We forego doing this due to resource costs but envision it as future steps for the project.

-For our test cases `RedoxFlow/redox_calculation_test`, we run the simulations via an NWChem docker image.
+For our test cases `RedoxFlow/redox_calculation_test`, we run the simulations via an NWChem docker image and provide reproducible steps below.
 ```
 # 1) Make sure Docker Engine is installed (skip if you already have it)
 #    Install guide: https://docs.docker.com/engine/install/